jhucsf/spring2022/assign/assign05.md

 synchronization primitives for each section.
 You should also explain how your critical sections ensure that the synchronization requires are met without introducing synchronization hazards (e.g. race conditions and deadlocks).

+### Error Handling

+If the server fails to bind the listen TCP socket for any reason on the host, you must print a descriptive error message to `stderr` and return a non-zero return code.
+Once the server binds the port and starts listing for clients, it does not need to handle actually shutting down.

+We expect your server to be _robust_.
+This means no matter what any client sends, in any order, you server should not crash.
+Note that to ensure this is the case, you probably will want to use the `rio_*` functions, and the `Connection` class you implemented for the clients.
+Some (non-exhaustive) examples of bad things the client may do that _should not_ crash your server
+include:

+* Sending messages longer than `Message::MAX_LEN`
+* Sending invalid messages that cannot be parsed, including empty messages.
+* Sending messages with invalid tags.
+* Leaving and joining at any point in the communications sequence.
+* Attempting to send a response to a client that has dropped off between the time a message was sent and before it could accept its response.

+If a message cannot be parsed, could not be carried out, or is not a valid message, you must send an `err` message to the client with a descriptive payload.
+If a sender tries to send a message or leave a room while it is not in a room, you must also return `err` with a suitable payload.
+This _should not_ stop the server, nor disconnect the client.
+Otherwise, you _must_ send an `ok` message with suitable payload.
+Failure to send a response to a client operating in synchronous mode at any time one is expected is a _severe_ bug that will cause most tests to fail.

+All client data should be cleaned up as soon as the server detects that the client connection has died.
+You may assume that any transmission error indicates that a client has died.
+It is okay if receivers are not cleaned up until the next broadcast is sent to a room for ease of implementation.

+Since your server has no way of shutting down, you may ignore the "in-use at exit" portion of valgrind.
+You should still fix any leaks (section marked "definitely lost"), and invalid reads, writes, and conditional jumps

+### Implementation tips

+Start early!
+There are quite a few things you will need to think through in order to create a submission that receives full credit.
+We recommend that you start by implementing the logic that waits for new client connections and spawns client threads to handle them.
+If you are struggling with synchronization, we recommend that you reach a basic implementation without them, which might help you identify critical sections.

+We recommend that you use _detached\_threads_.
+This means that you will not have to join them back to the primary thread, and that you do not ahve to save the `pthread_t`from `pthread_create()`.
+There are two safe ways to do this.
+This first is to initialize a `pthread_attr_t` struct with the correct flags using `pthread_attr_setdetachedstate()`, and pass this into the relevant argument for `pthread_create()`.
+The second is to call `pthread_detach(pthread_self())` from the child thread.
+Under no circumstances should you attempt to detach the thread from the creating thread as that risks a data race.

+Don't forget to initialize your synchronization primitives before use.
+For `pthread_mutex_t`s this is `pthread_mutex_init()`.
+For semaphores, this is `sem_init()`.
+Use of synchronization primitives before they are initialized is undefined behaviour and may not impose synchronization semantics as you expect them to be applied.
+You should also destroy your synchronization primitives when you release their associated resources.
+Failure to call the destruction functions may result in leaked memory.

+Do not attempt to share stack allocated data between threads.
+This is undefined behaviour and generally causes the strangest bugs.
+Instead, ensure that any data that must be accessed between threads is part of a heap-allocation.

+We also recommend using scope to your advantage.
+RAII resources such as the provided `Guard` type prevent you from making mistakes like forgetting to release resources, and defining variables to the narrowest scopes they will function in dramatically reduces the potential for subtle bugs to creep their way into your program.
+Aim to fail fast and early on coding mistakes.

+If the server appears to become unresponsive for a long period of time it has probably deadlocked, and you will need to examine your synchronization.
+If a server doesn't bind a socket on a given port, try another one, as the port you are trying to bind may be already taken.

 ### Testing